rogueleaderr/definitive_guide_to_django_deployment_2/README.md

   alive and are automatically restarted if they die for any reason.

-**Postgres**: The main database server ("cluster" in Postgres parlance").
+**Postgres**: The main database server ("cluster" in Postgres parlance).
 Contains one or more "logical" databases containing our application data / model data.

 ###Install the services